Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Introduction

-\begin{itemize} \item develop a new algorithm called Parsimonious Online Gaussian Processes (POG), which executes online compression by fixing an error neighborhood of radius $\epsilon_t$ in terms of the Hellinger distance around the current posterior, and greedily tossing out as many model points as possible, while staying inside this neighborhood (Section \ref{sec:online}).
+\begin{itemize} \item develop an algorithm called Parsimonious Online Gaussian Processes (POG), which executes online compression by fixing an error neighborhood of radius $\epsilon_t$ in terms of the Hellinger distance around the current posterior, and greedily tossing out as many model points as possible, while staying inside this neighborhood (Section \ref{sec:online}).
 This compression uses a custom destructive variant of matching pursuit \citep{Pati1993,Vincent2002} that quantifies error with respect to the Hellinger metric.
-Here $\epsilon_t$ denotes the compression budget \citep{koppel2019parsimonious}, and the greedy compression may be viewed as a hard-thresholding projection \citep{parikh2014proximal} onto subspaces of posterior distributions. \item establish that POG exactly preserves asymptotic posterior consistency of the standard GP update when the compression budget approaches null $\eps_t\rightarrow 0$ as $t\rightarrow \infty$ (Theorem \ref{theorem:pog_consistency}\ref{theorem:diminishing}, Section \ref{sec:convergence}). \item establish that under constant compression budget $\eps_t=\eps>0$, the Bayesian posterior converges to within an $\epsilon$-neighborhood of asymptotic posterior consistency (Theorem \ref{theorem:pog_consistency}\ref{theorem:constant}).
+Here $\epsilon_t$ denotes the compression budget \citep{koppel2019parsimonious}, and the greedy compression may be viewed as a hard-thresholding projection \citep{parikh2014proximal} onto subspaces of posterior distributions. \item establish that POG {converges to a statistical stationary point under a non-expansive condition on the single-step likelihood change}\footnote{{We define statistical stationarity as the distributional distance between subsequent marginal posterior distributions approaching null (Sec \ref{sec:convergence}}).} with respect to the population posterior when the compression budget approaches null $\eps_t\rightarrow 0$ as $t\rightarrow \infty$ (Theorem \ref{theorem:pog_consistency}\ref{theorem:diminishing}, Section \ref{sec:convergence}) \item establish that under constant compression budget $\eps_t=\eps>0$, the Bayesian posterior converges to within an $\epsilon$-neighborhood of {a statistical stationary point under a non-expansive condition on the single-step likelihood \\ change }(Theorem \ref{theorem:pog_consistency}\ref{theorem:constant}).
 Moreover, with this budget selection, the size of the kernel dictionary is at-worst finite, and defined by the metric entropy of the feature space (Theorem \ref{theorem:pog_parsimony}).
-Thus, we obtain an optimal tradeoff of \emph{approximate consistency} and \emph{model parsimony}. \item experimentally (Section \ref{sec:experiments}) on the \textit{boston}, \textit{abalone} and \textit{kin-40k} data sets we observe favorable tradeoffs between performance and complexity relative to fixed subspace approaches in the offline \citep{snelson2006sparse} and online setting \citep{csato2002sparse}. \end{itemize}
+Thus, we obtain {rigorous} tradeoff of \emph{approximate consistency} and \emph{model parsimony}. \item experimentally (Section \ref{sec:experiments}) on the \textit{boston}, \textit{abalone} and \textit{kin-40k} data sets we observe favorable tradeoffs between performance and complexity relative to fixed subspace approaches in the offline \citep{snelson2006sparse} and online setting \citep{csato2002sparse}. \end{itemize}

 {\bf Context} We expand upon related approaches, as seeking tractable approximations of online GPs has been studied for years.
 One approach is to focus on the exact GP likelihood, and compute the inference exactly, in the spirit of John Tukey's truism: ``Far better an approximate answer to the right question...than an exact answer to the wrong question..." \citep{tukey1962future}.
 This approach, Fully Independent Training Conditional (FITC), originating in \citep{csato2002sparse}, derives an additive decomposition of the GP likelihood, and then projects the posterior parameters onto a subspace of fixed size.
 This approach, called Sparse Online Gaussian Processes (SOGP), has given rise to numerous variations that modify the projection criterion using, e.g., information gain \citep{seeger2003fast}, the negative log-likelihood of the posterior \citep{smola2001sparse,keerthi2006matching}, or regularizations of the likelihood \citep{mcintire2016sparse}.
 The commonality of these approaches is that their posterior subspace dimension is fixed in advance.
 In the offline setting, one may additionally optimize over the retained points in the subspace, an approach dubbed pseudo-input search \citep{snelson2006sparse}.